energy-code/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-Adam Stein is a PhD Candidate in Engineering and Public Policy at Carnegie Mellon University.
-His current research interests include energy system design, emergency planning and decision making near nuclear power plants, and developing risk and consequence models for advanced reactors.
-He brings more than a decade of R&D experience to help address interdisciplinary problems.
-Outside of engineering and research, he is the VP of Campus Affairs and Partner & Family Advocate for the Graduate Student Assembly at Carnegie Mellon University and Assistant Band Director for a local school district.
+I am the Director for Nuclear Energy Innovation at the Breakthrough Institute with a focus on research and policy related to the role of nuclear energy in reducing impacts on the environment and health.
+I completed a doctorate in Engineering and Public Policy at Carnegie Mellon University where I researched decision-making under deep uncertainty and emergency response to nuclear power accidents.
+I also hold an MBA and degrees in mechanical and nuclear engineering.
+I have 20 years of R&D experience with interdisciplinary problems.
+Outside of engineering and research, I am on the editorial board for Case Studies in the Environment, a member of multiple standards working groups, an assistant band director for a local school district, and an emergency first responder.